 3.12 Subject to the other provisions in this clause 3 below all Bets will be settled based on the official result of the relevant event regardless of any subsequent disqualification or amendment to the result.

-> 3.13 In the event of any uncertainty about any official result, Colossus Bets reserves the right to suspend settlement of any pool until the uncertainty can be resolved to its reasonable satisfaction.
+3.13 In the event of any uncertainty about any official result, Colossus Bets may suspend settlement of any pool until the uncertainty can be resolved to its reasonable satisfaction.

-> 3.14 Colossus Bets reserves the right to reverse the settlement of a pool if it has been settled in error (for example, a human or technical error).
+3.14 Colossus Bets will reverse the settlement of a pool if it has been settled in error (for example, a human or technical error).
 If Colossus Bets resettles a pool, this may lead to amendments being made to Players’ Account balances to reflect changes in pool settlement.

-> 3.15 Notwithstanding anything else in these Terms of Play, once a pool has been settled for 72 hours, its settlement will be considered full and final.
+3.15 Notwithstanding anything else in these Terms of Play, once a pool has been settled for 72 hours, its settlement will be considered full and final.

 3.16 If a match is not completed – i.e. the full period of play (so for example 90 minutes in the case of soccer), according to the match officials, plus any stoppage time within 3 days of its scheduled start date, it will be considered a void Leg for the purpose of all pools in which it has been included.
 All selections in a void Leg will be treated as winning selections for the purpose of the pool.

 3.17 If a match starts but is later abandoned or postponed but is completed within 3 days of the scheduled start date, it shall be considered a valid Leg for all pools in which it is included unless the match is restarted from the beginning.
 If the match is restarted from the beginning then clause 3.16 above applies.